MikkelDA/COBY/README.md

 - matplotlib
 - pickle

-Most are likely already installed but the following might require installations
+Most are likely already installed but the following might require installations.
+Note that alphashape requires shapely to run so shapely will likely be installed when you install alphashape.

 [alphashape](https://pypi.org/project/alphashape/ ): pip install alphashape